CMA-ES/c-cmaes/README.md

 CMA-ES written in ANSI C

-For the general purpose of this software see doc.txt, for more documentation docfunctions.txt, for how to start see below.
+For the general purpose of this software see `doc.txt`, for more documentation `docfunctions.txt`, for how to start see below.

 ------------------------------------------------------------------